 The mantas can get up to 22 feet wide and up to 3000 pounds, yet they are so graceful and delicate in the water.
 Their mouths are three feet wide but have a tiny throat.
 They don’t plan on eating you, so don’t worry!
 They can’t if they tried because they don’t have teeth.
 And their tales?
 No stingers and or threat at all.
 These giants are gentle and harmless.

 I read somewhere that it is almost impossible for a manta ray to survive in captivity, which is why we don’t know as much about the manta ray as the other ocean animals.
-That made me feel even more privilege to be able to join them in their environment.
+That made me feel even more privileged to be able to join them in their environment.

 There are so many mysteries about the manta rays that are left unknown.
 I think that’s what makes them special.